 I stood up as well and picked up our knapsack.

-“I suppose you’re right, but can you really think of any place more romantic to be on Halloween, than the haunted South Woods of Mount Misery?”
+“I suppose you’re right, but can you really think of any better place to be on Halloween, than the haunted South Woods of Mount Misery?”

 Miss Bronwen grinned and started back for the trail.